a-nom-ali/webchuck-mcp/README.md

 ### Basic Workflow

-1. **Connect to WebChucK**: Click "Connect to WebChucK" to initialize the audio engine
+1. **Start WebChucK**: Click "Start WebChucK" to initialize the audio engine
 2. **Connect to Server**: Should attempt to auto-connect, or click "Connect to Server" to establish WebSocket connection
 3. **Ask AI to Write Code**: Ask your AI agent to write ChucK code for your composition
 4. **AI Debugs And Executes Code**: AI will debug and execute the code in WebChucK